 Attendance and participation are vitally important for our class community.
 Attending each class session is an important part of becoming a professional member of our community.
 However, attendance alone will not guarantee that each person will get the most they can out of the course.
 This is where your participation comes into play.
 I will do what I can to provide a variety of ways for people to participate.

 Attending class is an expectation that the University has of all students for all courses, regardless of modality (in-person, hybrid, or online).
-Therefore, you will need to attend each class session baring illness, participation in a Univeristy sanctioned event, religious observance/practice, or other legitimate circumstances (e.g., governmental elections).
+Therefore, you will need to attend each class session baring illness, participation in a University sanctioned event, religious observance/practice, or other legitimate circumstances (e.g., governmental elections).
 If you need to miss class, please let me know by sending me an email or message via Canvas.

 Students will have an opportunity to put together a working definition of participation.

 I believe that assessments are a key way for us to grow and learn together.
-I strive to create assessments which provide you with opportuntities to practice what you've been learning as well as push you to continue to grow.
+I strive to create assessments which provide you with opportunities to practice what you've been learning as well as push you to continue to grow.
 I encourage you to view any assignments as an opportunity to engage in self-reflection.

 Throughout the semester, we'll have a variety of assignments for you to complete either individually or as part of a group.